chauff/cse1500-web-transcripts/_lectures/css.md

 </html>
 ```

 :point_up: In this example, we create a global CSS variable, i.e. one that is available to all elements in the DOM tree.
 For this reason, we make use of the pseudo-element `:root` which represents the `<html>` element.
-Variables are defined with the custum prefix `--` and can be accessed using the `var()` function.
+Variables are defined with the custom prefix `--` and can be accessed using the `var()` function.
 Non-global CSS variables can be added in the same manner to any element, though they are then only available within their `{....}` block.

 For our course homepage we developed several themes (screenshots of all of them can be found in [this GitHub repo](https://github.com/chauff/cse-theme)), before settling on the final one you are seeing now.
 In order to make the creation of different themes efficient, we created variables for everything customizable  (mostly colors).
 Take a look at the page inspector and explore the 39 variables we created for this purpose :point_down::